nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 whether it is checked if the host name specified in the URL matches the host name specified in the Common Name (CN) of the server's certificate.
 In the examples the value is `true` which means that the check is disabled and self-signed certificates can be used.
-However, in production environment the value should be set to `false` which means that the check is enabled.
+However, in production environment the value should be set to `false` which means that the check is enabled and self-signed certificates can not be used.
+Also, in the default configuration the value of the `disableCNCheck` attribute  is `false`.

 #### 2.3.1 One-Way SSL

-When One-Way SSL is used, the sender validates the signature of the receiver using the public certificate of the receiver.
+When One-Way SSL is used (default), the sender validates the signature of the receiver using the public certificate of the receiver.
 The public certificate of the receiver is expected to be present in the `/etc/harmony-ap/tls-truststore.jks` file.

+In the default configuration the value of the `disableCNCheck` attribute is `false` which means that self-signed certificates can not be used.
+However, if self-signed certificates are used, the value of the `disableCNCheck` attribute must be set to `true`.
-The `/etc/harmony-ap/clientauthentication.xml` file should look like this:
+In that case, the `/etc/harmony-ap/clientauthentication.xml` file should look like this:

 ```xml
 <http-conf:tlsClientParameters disableCNCheck="true" secureSocketProtocol="TLSv1.2"